 So what exactly is live blackjack?
-It’s a real-world game of blackjack overseen by a real dealer that you can take part in so long as you’re logged into your casino account.
-Most computers and mobile devices should be able to run live blackjack games and other live dealer games, so long as the device has a steady internet connection, of course, and is capable of live streaming.
+It’s a real-world blackjack game overseen by a real dealer that you can take part in so long as you’re logged into your casino account.
+Most computers and mobile devices should be able to run live blackjack games and other live dealer games, so long as the device has a steady internet connection and can live stream.

 How Do You Play Live Blackjack?

 Like other casino games, blackjack has lots of different variants.
-For example, it exist different types of game which are played with varying numbers of decks.
-These many versions have one thing in common which is a core set of rules specific to blackjack games.
-With blackjack, you’re playing against the dealer and you aim to have a hand that’s closer in value to 21 to the dealer’s.
-However, if your hand goes over 21, you’re out of the game.
+For example, different types of games get played with varying numbers of decks.
+However, these many versions have one thing in common: a core set of rules specific to blackjack games.
+For example, with blackjack, you’re playing against the dealer and aim to have a hand closer to 21 than the dealer.
+However, if your hand goes over 21, you’re busted & out of the game.

 – Hit: If you hit, you’ll receive an extra card.
-You can do this as many times as you like, so long as the value of your hand doesn’t go over 21; if it does, you’re out.
+You can do this as often as you like, so long as the value of your hand doesn’t go over 21; if it does, you’re out.

-– Stand: Should you decide to stand, you’re keeping your hand as it is and accepting no additional cards.
+– Stand: Should you decide to stand, keep your hand as it is and accept no additional cards.

 – Split: If you have a pair of cards, e.g. two 3s, you can double your bet and split your hand into two separate hands.
-You’ll receive an extra card for each hand, and this gives you two chances of winning.
+You’ll receive an extra card for each hand, giving you two chances of winning.

 – Double down: With the double down option, you agree to double your bet, receive one more card then stand.

 – Insurance: Insurance is only available in some live blackjack games.
-If the dealer’s upturned card is an ace, you can place an insurance bet.
+You can place an insurance bet if the dealer’s upturned card is an ace.
 This bet pays out if the dealer’s second card is worth 10, giving them a blackjack.

-You keep on making decisions about what to do with your hand until you bust (go over 21) or you decide to stand and keep your hand as it is.
+You keep deciding what to do with your hand until you bust (go over 21), or you choose to stand and hold your hand as it is.
 Once all players have made their decisions, the dealer turns their face-down card over to reveal what it is.
-The dealer isn’t free to decide what to do with their hand; instead, they have to stick to specific rules.
-Most of the time, the dealer has to keep hitting until their hand is worth 17 or more.
+The dealer isn’t free to decide what to do with their hand; instead, they must stick to specific rules.
+Most of the time, the dealer must keep hitting until their hand is worth 17 or more.
 If the dealer doesn’t bust, you win if your hand is worth more.
-You’ll also win if you don’t bust and the dealer does.
+Of course, you’ll win if you don’t bust and the dealer does.

 Live Dealer Chat

-One of the aspects of live blackjack that sets it apart from computer-generated blackjack games is the sociability.
-Live dealer games come with a live chat feature that lets you communicate with the other players and the dealer themselves using a text-based messaging system.
-Being able to interact with others gives the game much more of an atmosphere; some of the dealers are very good at encouraging players to get excited about the game and making sure everyone who’s taking part has an enjoyable gaming experience, whether they win or lose.
+One of the aspects of live blackjack that sets it apart from computer-generated blackjack games is sociability.
+Live dealer games have a live chat feature that lets you use a text-based messaging system to communicate with the other players and the dealer themselves.
+Interacting with others gives the game much more of an atmosphere; some dealers are very good at encouraging players to get excited about the game and ensuring everyone taking part has an enjoyable gaming experience, whether they win or lose.

 Mobile Compatibility for Live Games

 If you like the sound of live blackjack, you’ll be pleased to know that you can play the game on your smartphone or tablet.
-Most online casinos offer live blackjack, and a lot of them will offer mobile-friendly live blackjack as well.
-Many of the best live blackjack online casinos will provide plenty of other great live games for you to try out as well.
+Most online casinos offer live blackjack, many of which will also provide mobile-friendly live blackjack.
+In addition, many of the best live blackjack online casinos will provide you with plenty of other great live games.